wooihaw/pica_oct2022/README.md

 # pica_oct2022
-Python for Instrument Control and Automation (Oct 2022)
+This repo contains the codes and data for Python for Instrument Control and Automation (Oct 2022)